February 24, 2020

-At some point in your life, you may have been told by a respectable adult a piece of advice that is simply patently false.
-Your hair doesn’t grow back faster and thicker after you shave it.
-Your tongue does not have specific areas for different “types” of taste buds.
-I’ve also recently discovered that many people store their batteries in the refrigerator, presumably because some well intentioned science teacher taught them colder temperatures slow down the rate of energy discharge.
-While the science behind the idea is true, most battery manufacturers recommend against storing your batteries in the fridge for numerous reasons related to safety.
+I’ve recently discovered that many people store batteries in their refrigerator, presumably because some well intentioned science teacher taught them colder temperatures slow down the rate of energy discharge.
+While the science behind the idea has merit, most battery manufacturers recommend against storing your batteries in the fridge for numerous reasons related to safety.

 So if you shouldn’t keep your batteries next to the mayonnaise, where should they be stored?
 Below, CellBlock FCS has prepared some general tips for lithium battery storage safety.